elenanew/tutorials/new1.md

  - Select a tutorial from the [Tutorial Navigator](http://go.sap.com/developer/tutorial-navigator.html) or the [Tutorial Catalog](http://go.sap.com/developer/tutorials.html)

-## Details
-### You will learn
-Now that your IoT Services are collecting data and you were able to view it your deployed Java application, now how about redirecting the data to a shared SAP HANA XS instance and making a small SAP HANA XSC application to show the data.

-### Time to Complete
-**20 Min**.

----

 1. To be on the safe side go ahead and stop your `iotmms` Java application.